Saturday, October 19, 2019

 Doctor Brennen leaned over quickly and plunged the needle into Clyde's neck while simultaneously pushing down the plunger.
 The serum was injected into his bloodstream.

-"No, no-no. Never mind the mouth guard.
+"No, no-no. Never mind the mouthguard.
 He doesn't like to talk or tell the truth.
 If he bites his tongue off, so be it."

 A bus horn blared.
-Men, women and children ran past Clyde.
+Men, women, and children ran past Clyde.
 This broke him from his trance.
-Clyde realized the voices have stopped talking to him.
+Clyde realized the voices had stopped talking to him.
 He needed to find George and warn him about what his release meant to the town of Cherry.
-He decided to hitchhike the 100 miles to Cherry and find Eddy Jr..
+He decided to hitchhike the 100 miles to Cherry and find Eddy Jr. He knew no one would believe a mental patient.
+But he was going to try.

 Captain Imperfecto on training days!
 September 29, 2019